How My Hobby App Inspired a Feature in My Favorite Word Game

 Using letters tiles to work through anagrams

 Wouldn’t it be great if I could take these tiles with me anywhere?
-Plus, if the tiles were digital, you could add fun ways to visualize and play with them.
+Plus, if the tiles were digital, you could add more ways to visualize and play with them.

 It seemed I’d found my app idea.
-An anagram workspace checked all my boxes: it solved a problem I actually had in my life, it would be simple and cheap to build and host (no need for user accounts or data storage), and there was a genuine need to be filled in the cryptic crossword community (albeit, a niche one!)
+An anagram workspace checked all my boxes: it solved a problem I actually had, it would be fun to build and cheap to host (no need for user accounts or data storage), and there was a genuine need to be filled in the cryptic crossword community (albeit, a niche one!).

 Anagramic is born

-The app (website, really, but it’s intended to be used on mobile and resizes nicely to any screen) is pretty simple.
-You enter the letters you want to visualize, and it offers four tools that may help you spot the anagram:
+The app (mobile-friendly website, really) is simple.
+You enter the letters you want to visualize, and it offers four tools to help you find the anagram:

-Before too long, I was using it to help find anagrams while solving cryptics in my day to day.
-And after a few weeks of playing around, polishing, and getting feedback from friends, I decided that the app was useful enough to launch.
+Before too long, I was using it to help find anagrams while solving real cryptic clues.
+And after some playing around, polishing, and getting feedback from friends, I decided that the app was useful enough to launch.

-Next question: How do you launch an extremely niche crossword puzzle utility app?
+Next question: How do you launch an extremely niche crossword utility app?

 I’m doing marketing now?